Last Updated on February 13, 2026 by Suzy McCullough

-He was supposed to be doing his SATS this year so I have bought him some exercise books that focus on that.
-Amazon and The Works are great places to purchase this kind of resources.
-I’ve also bought in other fun activity books with crosswords, dot to dots and other puzzles.
+He was supposed to be doing his SATs this year, so I have bought him some exercise books that focus on that.
+Amazon and The Works are great places to purchase these kinds of resources.
+I’ve also bought in other fun activity books with crosswords, dot-to-dots and other puzzles.
 These are in a box in the lounge so that he can pick them up whenever he fancies.

 Our Favourite Home Schooling Resources